-Online associate's degree programs in biomedical electronics technology are available, but relatively rare due to the nature of the career.
-In addition to a high school diploma, programs may require graduates that have graduated in the upper half of their high school class.
+Online associate degree programs in biomedical electronics technology are available, but relatively rare due to the nature of the career.
 All programs in this field are offered in a hybrid format, requiring students to complete some labs and courses on campus.
 The online courses allow students to complete the work on their own schedule through guided study and discussion forums.

 Program Information and Requirements

 The program leading to an associate degree typically takes two years to complete.
 All courses are transferable toward a Bachelor of Science in Biomedical Engineering Technology.
 Additional courses, amounting to another two years of study, are required to earn the baccalaureate degree.

 To enroll in online classes, students must have a computer with Internet access and a sufficient PC or Mac operating system, such as Windows.
 In many cases, the online portion of the program is conducted by a combination of guided study--using texts and guides hosted on platforms such as Blackboard--as well as discussion rooms or message boards.
 Students may be required to check in online a certain number of times per week.